bphw/kopdar-backoffice-api/README.md

 ## License

-Copyright © 2024 Bambang Puji Haryo
+Copyright © 2024 Bambang Wicaksono

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at